 My Fix & Flip Property Risk Assessment Worksheet

 I designed the Fix-and-Flip Property Risk Worksheet to help you stay focused on any items you need to address.
 Once you complete your property assessment, you can use the worksheet to help you generate the right offer price to ensure you have profit left after making the necessary repairs and the property is sold.

 How to Use My Fix & Flip Property Risk Worksheet

 Unlike typical home shopping, where you’re looking at the attractive features of a home when you buy a fix and flip, you want to identify all the items that will cost you big money to repair when you remodel and sell it.

 Using the worksheet, you will walk through the property room by room.
 Follow my Property Evaluation Process to make sure you don’t rush or overlook any little detail.
 You will give each item on the worksheet a score.
 The lower the score, the less work you’ll need to do to the property.
 Be sure to take good notes and photos as a reminder.

 Then when finished walking the property, go back to your office and do additional research on the other factors that can positively or negatively affect the property, like the HOA, taxes, and zoning.

 Once your research is complete, you will use the worksheet to determine the Property’s Risk Score and decide your offer price range.

-[Related Article: The Best Hard Money Lenders in 2021 (Interest Rates, LTV, Fees & More)]
+The Best Hard Money Lenders for 2023 (Interest Rates, LTV, Fees & More)

 The Property Risk Score